Bonnet macaque

 The bonnet macaque (Macaca radiata), also known as zati, is a species of macaque endemic to southern India.
-Its distribution is limited by the Indian Ocean on three sides and the Godavari and Tapti Rivers, along with its related competitor the rhesus macaque in the north.
-Land use changes in the last few decades have resulted in changes in its distribution boundaries with the rhesus macaque, raising concern for its status in the wild.
+Its distribution is limited by the Indian Ocean on three sides and the Godavari and Tapti rivers, along with that of the rhesus macaque, its related competitor to the north.
+Land use changes in the last few decades have resulted in changes in its distribution boundaries with the rhesus macaque, raising concern for its conservation status in the wild.

 The bonnet macaque is diurnal, arboreal, and terrestrial.
 Males have a head-body length of 51.5–60 cm with a 51-69 cm tail while females are 34.5–52.5 cm with a 48–63.5 cm tail.
 Males weigh 5.4–11.6 kg and females 2.9–5.5 kg.
 It can live up to 35 years in captivity.

 The bonnet macaque feeds on fruits, nuts, seeds, flowers, invertebrates, and cereals.
-In southern India, this macaque exists as commensal to humans, feeding on food given by humans and raiding crops and houses.
+In southern India, this macaque has a commensal interaction with humans, feeding on food given by humans and raiding farms and houses.